-Priorities in promoting bystander behaviour to prevent violence and disrespect towards women

-Encouraging the community to take prosocial action in response to abuse and disrespect of women has been identified as a promising approach for three main reasons.
-First, many of the behaviours linked to violence are not in themselves officially sanctionable or seldom come to the attention of authorities.
-Second, social censure (disapproval shown by those around us) has been found to be one of the most effective forces to prevent violence against women.
+Priorities in promoting bystander behaviour to prevent violence and disrespect towards women censure (disapproval shown by those around us) has been found to be one of the most effective forces to prevent violence against women.
 Third, unlike responding to physical violence, there is greater potential for members of the community to take prosocial action in response to abuse and disrespect without compromising the safety of themselves and others.